-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2018 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-36008 Rexford Industrial Realty, Inc. MARYLAND 46-2024407 (I.R.S.
-Employer Identification No.) (State or other jurisdiction of incorporation or organization) 11620 Wilshire Boulevard, Suite 1000, 90025 Los Angeles, California (Address of principal executive offices) (Zip Code) (310) 966-1680 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.01 par value New York Stock Exchange 5.875% Series A Cumulative Redeemable Preferred Stock New York Stock Exchange 5.875% Series B Cumulative Redeemable Preferred Stock New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes b No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes "No b Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes b No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T(§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes þ No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer þ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes "No b

-The aggregate market value of the voting stock held by non-affiliates of the registrant based upon the closing sale price of the registrant's common stock on June 29, 2018, as reported on the New York Stock Exchange ("NYSE") was approximately \$2,844 million.
-The registrant had no non-voting common equity outstanding on such date.
-This amount excludes 456,721 shares of the registrant's common stock held by the executive officers and directors.
-Exclusion of such shares should not be construed to indicate that any such person possesses the power, direct or indirect, to direct or cause the direction of the management or policies of the registrant or that such person is controlled by or under common control with the registrant.

-The number of shares of common stock outstanding at February 11, 2019 was 96,815,364
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF For the fiscal year ended D OR ecember 31, 2018 TRANSITION REPO ORT PURSUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission File Numb per: 001-36008 Dovford Industri al Doalty Inc Rexford Industri - (Exact name of registrant as sp pecified in its charter) MARY YLAND 46-2024407 incorporation or organization) (I.R.S.
+Employer Identification No.) ulevard, Suite 1000, 90025 • s, California pal executive offices) 90025 (Zip Code) (Address of princip (310) 966-16 · · · · · · · · · · · · · · · · · · · (Registrant's telephone number, , Securities registered pursuant to Se ection 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock , \$0.01 par value New York Stock Exchange 5.875% Series A Cumulative Redeemable Preferred Stock New York Stock Exchange 5.875% Series B Cumulative Redeemable Preferred Stock New York Stock Exchange Securities registered pursuant to Secti ion 12(g) of the Act: None Indicate by check mark if the registra nt is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\ \square$ No $\ \square$ • nt is not required to file reports pursuant to Section 13 or S ction 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (c) ach filing requirements for the past 90 days.
+Yes \square No \square egistrant has submitted electronically every Interactive Dat or such shorter period that the registrant was required to sul ta File required to be submitted pursuant to Rule 405 of Regulation S-T(§ 232.405 of this bmit such files).
+Yes \square No \square C (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of this Form 10-K or any amendment to this Form 10-K. $\ \Box$ egistrant is a large accelerated filer, an accelerated filer, a n erated filer," "smaller reporting company" and "emerging g non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ☑ Accelerated filer $\ \Box$ Non-accelerated filer Smaller reporting compa any 🗆 Emerging growth company $\ \square$ an emerging growth company, indicate by crovided pursuant to Section 13(a) of the Excl ded transition period for complying with any new or revised financial accounting standards , , is a shell company (as defined in Rule 12b-2 of the Exchar , ork Stock Exchange ("NYSE") was approxing strant's common stock held by the executing the management of the management of the management. mately \$2,844 million.
+The registrant had no non-voting co ve officers and directors.
+Exclusion of such shares should r nt or policies of the registrant or that such person is control using sale price of the registrant's common stock on June 29, 2018, as reported on the New ommon equity outstanding on such date.
+This amount excludes 456,721 shares of the not be construed to indicate that any such person possesses the power, direct or indirect, to led by or under common control with the registrant. he number of shares of common stock outsta inding at February 11, 2019 was 96,815,364.